eesaaamer3/OCRmarker/README.md

-# Bubble Sheet Marker using Optical Character Recognition (OCR)
+# Test Marker using Optical Character Recognition (OCR)

 ## Introduction
 This series of Python and JavaScript files creates a desktop app where users can upload images of bubble sheet tests with